mate-android-testing/mate-commander/README.md

 * A copy of MATE, see https://github.com/mate-android-testing/mate.
 * A copy of MATE-Server, see https://github.com/mate-android-testing/mate-server.

+The minimal requirements for Linux are:

+* You need at least Java 11 and `JAVA_HOME` needs to exported to the `PATH`.
+* You need a working `python3` installation.
+* You need an Android SDK and an emulator, both come bundled with Android Studio.
+* The binary adb needs to be on the `PATH`.
+* `ANDROID_HOME` need to be set and be on the `PATH`.
+* A copy of MATE, see https://github.com/mate-android-testing/mate.
+* A copy of MATE-Server, see https://github.com/mate-android-testing/mate-server.

 Then, you need to adjust the paths within `buildMATE.sh`, e.g.:

 ```